ccraigc/node-audit-log/README.md

 var pluginFn = auditLog.getPlugin('mongoose', {modelName:'Human', namePath:'name'}); // setup occurs here
 HumanSchema.plugin(pluginFn.handler); // .handler is the pluggable function for mongoose in this case
 ```

-**Addendum**

-It's usually a good idea to check any documentation in the Transports and Plugins, because they can vary a fair amount,
-and might be specifically written to handle a specific *logType*.

 # Roadmap